-The module body has one inlet pipe for feed gas mixture intake, and two outlet pipes for delivery of separated components.
+The module body has one connection pipe for feed gas mixture inlet and two connection pipes for separated components outlet.

-The first customers for gas separation membranes will be companies engaged in producing hydrocarbons at the fields in Eastern Siberia and the Far East.
-More specifically, through the use of such membranes Gazprom will recover helium in Yakutia at the Chayandinskoye oil and gas condensate field, which is the resource base of the Power of Siberia gas pipeline, for further supply to the Amur gas processing plant.
+One of the first users of gas separation membranes are companies producing hydrocarbons in the fields of Eastern Siberia and the Far East.
+In particular, by applying such membranes, Gazprom is engaged in helium recovery at the Chayanda oil and gas condensate field, Yakutia, which is the resource base of the Power of Siberia gas pipeline, for further delivery to the Amur gas processing plant.